Want to know where to travel when in 2022? Your wish is our command.

 With the hedgerows in full bloom and an actual chance of sunshine (crazy for Great Britain, we know), this is a lovely time of year to mooch around quaint villages and indulge in a pub garden pint somewhere suitably scenic.

 Punting and afternoon teas are two must-try delights in this neck of the woods, but if you’re after something a bit more lively, tune into the UK’s thriving festival scene.
-Cornbury and Wilderness both bring a little rock ‘n’ roll spirit to the Cotswolds countryside, or head to London’s Hyde Park for British Summertime.
+Cornbury brings a little rock ‘n’ roll spirit to the Cotswolds countryside, or head to London’s Hyde Park for British Summertime.

 Big hitter: South Africa